-- 1. analyze and solve problems of simple fluid based engineering systems including pressures and forces on submerged surfaces - 2. analyze fluid flow problems with the application of the mass, momentum and energy equations - 3. evaluate practical problems associated with pipe flow systems - 4. conceptualize and describe practical flow systems such as boundary layers and their importance in engineering analysis - 5. estimate fluid properties and solve basic problems using property tables, property diagrams and equations of state - 6. analyze and solve problems related to closed applying the conservation of energy principle - 7. analyze the second law of thermodynamics for various systems and to evaluate the performance of heat engines, refrigerators and heat pumps.
+- 1. Analyze and solve problems of simple fluid based engineering systems including pressures and forces on submerged surfaces - 2.
+Analyze fluid flow problems with the application of the mass, momentum and energy equations - 3.
+Evaluate practical problems associated with pipe flow systems - 4.
+Conceptualize and describe practical flow systems such as boundary layers and their importance in engineering analysis - 5.
+Estimate fluid properties and solve basic problems using property tables, property diagrams and equations of state - 6.
+Analyze and solve problems related to closed systems and steady-flow devices by applying the conservation of energy principle - 7.
+Analyze the second law of thermodynamics for various systems and to evaluate the performance of heat engines, refrigerators and heat pumps.